arkency/posts/posts/2017-06-23-tracking-dead-code-with-metrics.md

 newsletter: arkency_form
 img: ruby-rails-metrics-for-detecting-unused-code/chillout-io-grafana-alert-unused-code2.jpg
 ---

+# Tracking dead code in Rails apps with metrics

 When you work in big Rails application sometimes you would like to remove certain lines of code or even whole features.
 But often, you are not completely sure if they are truly unused.
 What can you do?